 In cases where assignments require a security clearance, the Sponsor is responsible for obtaining clearances for participants.
 Participants who are not U.S. citizens but are selected by the Sponsor should anticipate possible delays in their appointments.

-The U.S. Department of Energy has extended the use of the ORISE contract to its strategic partners, including more than 20 federal agencies such as the U.S. Department of Defense, Centers for Disease Control and Prevention, U.S. Food and Drug Administration, U.S. Department of Agriculture, and the Environmental Protection Agency.
+The U.S. Department of Energy has extended the use of the ORISE contract to its strategic partners, including federal agencies such as the U.S. Department of Defense, Centers for Disease Control and Prevention, U.S. Food and Drug Administration, U.S. Department of Agriculture, and the Environmental Protection Agency.

 A Secondary Sponsor who is affiliated with the primary sponsor can fund participants by citing the same DOE agreement that the primary sponsor does, so long as the Primary Sponsor provides written approval to ORISE, and as long as the secondary sponsor assigns a Program Coordinator to supervise appointments at the Secondary Sponsor’s location.